immune-gmbh/attestation-sdk/README.md

 `DataCalculator`-s and `Analyzer`-s were supposed to be the same entity.
 But for simplicity of the implementation it was temporary made two different things.
 May be in v2.0 it will be fixed.

+### Dependency injection

+One of the major priorities of the project is dependency injection.
+Currently:

+* Analyzers are injectable if `controller` is reimplemented.
+* Network components are injectable as is.
+* Observability API [is injectable](https://github.com/facebookincubator/go-belt) as is.
+* Hardware security analysis logic is hardware injectable as is.